DaveMBush/davembush.github.io/source/_posts/optimizing-angular-for-speed.md

 And while we are on the subject of NgRX, instead of creating one monster state to rule them all in the AppModule, make use of the Features so that you are only instantiating the store reducers, effects, etc. as you need them.

+### Use RxJS distinct()

+Did you know that your component is probably re-rendering more times than it needs to?
+This is because @Input() values will mark the component every time it thinks it might have received a new value.
+By using `distinct()` on the Observable, you can prevent this from happening.

+### Use RxJX replay()

+Another trick you can use is to use `replay()` on the Observable.
+There are various ways to configure this, but the advantage is this is yet another way of preventing calculations you don't really need.
+If the value isn't going to change as you render the content multiple times on the screen, you only need to compute once and allow `replay()` to memoize the return.

 ### Upgrade to IVY

 In general, I would suggest that you always keep your Angular version up to date.